Employment Discrimination Resources

 Common examples of workplace discrimination in Los Angeles include:

 - Workplace retaliation.
 Employers cannot punish their employees for engaging in legally protected activities.
 Retaliation includes negative actions like demotions, salary reductions and job reassignment.
 You should consider legal recourse if you believe that your employer’s actions constitute retaliation.

 - Wrongful termination.
-Federal and state laws protect Los Angeles employees from wrongful termination.
-These laws state an employer cannot fire you based on your protected traits, such as your disability, sex or race.
+Federal and California laws protect Los Angeles employees from wrongful termination.
+These laws explain that an employer cannot fire you based on your protected traits, such as your disability, sex or race.

 - Systemic discrimination.
 A company may have certain policies or procedures that negatively affect members of a protected class.
 An example of systemic discrimination includes the placement of racial or national origin barriers around hiring and recruitment practices.